 Detroit at Work's Out-of-School Youth (OSY) Program serves youth, ages 16 to 24, who face significant barriers to academic and employment success, with an emphasis on serving "Opportunity Youth" (16 to 24-year-old youth who are not working and not in school).
-Detroit at Work's OSY Program consists of WIOA program requirements and elements that complement the JMG program which provides services specially designed to serve youth disconnected from school and work along with other programs designed to help youth achieve academic and employment success.
+Detroit at Work's OSY Program consists of WIOA program requirements and elements, the JMG - Learn and Earn to Achieve Potential (LEAP) Program, and other programs designed to help youth achieve academic and employment success.
 Future efforts will seek to develop partnerships with youth homeless services providers.